koga73/overlay/README.md

 # Overlay

 A simple responsive modal system for the web.
 Works down to IE8.
 Accessible by screen readers.
-Easy to customize. jQuery not required.
+Easy to customize.
+Vanilla JS.

 ## Install:
 ```